 Long-established ecotourism specialist, Green Visions offers a wide range of weekend and tailor-made hiking trips into the Bosnian...

 This valuable if patchy international collection of contemporary art is displayed temporarily within the lumpsome Skenderija Centar The...

 Lighten the miserable effects of the sad History Museum next door with a drink at this amusingly tongue-in-cheek cafe, where the many...

 Zmaja od Bosne 3 · interesting places nearby

-Bosnia's biggest and best endowed museum closed in October 2012 due to persistent funding problems.
-Ironically it had been a rare institution to have remained at least partly functioning throughout the siege era, and its impressive 1913 quadrangle of neo-classical 1913 buildings survived reasonably intact.
+Bosnia's biggest and best-endowed museum was closed in October 2012 due to persistent funding problems.
+Ironically, it had been a rare institution to have remained at least partly functioning throughout the siege era, and its impressive 1913 quadrangle of neo-classical 1913 buildings survived reasonably intact.